AClaybrook/DAndDSimulator/ReadMe.md

 * Simulates many turns of combat to find distributions of damage, based on various assumptions
 * Analytic methods are great for averages and can probably even be applied here, but numerical simulation is just easier for complicated values
-* Comparison of up to 4 characters at once
+* Comparison of up to 12 characters at once

+## Getting Started

+* Currently only runs locally. install the requirements using
+    * pipenv shell
+    * pip install --ignore-pipfile
+    * python app.py

 ## Design Intent ##